NFT-DAO/RFC-nft-standard/standard.md

 ## Specification

-This is the registered transaction_metadatum_label value

-transactionmetadatumlabel	description
-721	NFT or 1155 NFT Metadata
+721    NFT or 1155 NFT Metadata included in this transaction.

 ## On Chain Structure